 Many more fast food places began taking off in the 70s and 80s.
 The key is to get the commuter in and out with hot food or a cold drink and fries quickly, so you can cover distance and get on the freeway before rush hour hits.
 Most of all, eating and driving are part of the California experience.
 With Billions served, McDonald’s is the undisputed fast-food king when it comes to the drive-thru.

 Sometimes using a drive-thru can mean the difference between 20 minutes to get somewhere and sitting in traffic for hours.
 Due to its vast geography and crazy rush hour traffic, living in Los Angeles means that destinations close to your departure point in heavy traffic can take just as long to arrive at farther away places in light traffic.

 But what if you are hungry after a hard day at work?
 Maybe you miss your wife and kids and don’t have time to eat at a dine-in facility and make it home on time.
 So part of the Los Angeles car culture means knowing how to time grabbing your coke, burger, and fries before heading back to Long Beach, for example.

 In other words, if you leave work from Downtown Los Angeles before the main traffic congestion periods, you stand a much better chance of getting home before a crash slows the freeway so drivers can gawk at the accident.
-What matters most is that many more people are eating and driving behind the wheel than any other time in U.S. or world history, and expected to rise.
+What matters most is that many more people are eating and driving behind the wheel than at any other time in history.
+Eating and driving accidents are expected to rise.

-Noteworthy is that with the rise of drive-through coffee houses like Starbucks and burn injuries.
+Noteworthy for injury victims is the rise of drive-through coffee houses like Starbucks and burn injuries.
 Lap burns are a specific driving accident that has increased.
 Don’t kid yourself; hot liquid burns have caused many Los Angeles car crashes.
 So if you were not already distracted enough using your free hand to sip on coffee, now you can deal with hot liquids in your lap and paying the other party’s monetary damages.